Spandana-N-S/AI---Powered-Event-Discovery-Platform---build-with-bolt.new-supabase-via-SOFTWARE-COMPOSING/README.md

 - **Netlify** (deployment)
   One-click hosting platform integrated with Bolt.new.
 Publishes the app live instantly with global CDN, auto-builds on changes, previews, and free tier—zero DevOps needed for production-ready URLs.

+- **Loveable**
+  It is a vibe coding App.
+It's great for building beautiful web designs.

 - **Figma** (UI/UX planning)
   Used for initial wireframing and visual breakdown of screens (hero, event cards, modals, profiles).
 Provided a clear design reference to make prompts more precise and effective.